We’ve just added a new component to the Live Shortcodes Plugin, that lets you display posts using the Block News Listing from the Design System.

 Posts with Featured Images will display with thumbnails, and Sticky posts will use the two column Hero layout.

-There are, unfortunately, some bugs!
-We’ll be working to fix these issues as soon as possible.
-Also, only use this shortcode in pages; don’t use it in posts, it won’t display properly.
+Only use this shortcode in pages; don’t use it in posts, it won’t display properly.

 You can now have tabbed on a page in your site, including the home page.